We’re taking pan-fried salmon and a delicious hot honey orange sauce to make this salmon recipe for dinner.

 Hot Sauce.
 You can’t make hot honey sauce without adding hot sauce.
 We recommend using whatever hot sauce you like, and that is all that matters.

-Hot Honey Orange Sauce ingredients
+How to make Hot Honey Orange Salmon

 Ingredients for the Hot Honey Orange Sauce Part 1

-• 1/2 cup of orange juice
+- 1/2 cup of orange juice + 2-3 tbsps of additional orange juice

-• 2 tbsps of grand marnier liqueur
+- 2 tbsps of Grand Marnier liqueur

 Directions: